CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

 var byteOffset = featureTableJSON.POSTION.byteOffset;

-var positionArray = new Float32Array(featureTableBinary.buffer, byteOffset, featuresLength * 3); // There are three components for each POSITION feature. var position = positionArray.subarray(featureId * 3, featureId * 3 + 3); // Using subarray creates a view into the array data, and not a new array, which is better for performance.
+var positionArray = new Float32Array(featureTableBinary.buffer, byteOffset, featuresLength * 3); // There are three components for each POSITION feature. var position = positionArray.subarray(featureId * 3, featureId * 3 + 3); // Using subarray creates a view into the array, and not a new array.
 ```

 ## Implementation Notes

-This may vary between implementations, but in javascript, a `TypedArray` cannot be created on data unless it is byte-aligned.
+In JavaScript, a `TypedArray` cannot be created on data unless it is byte-aligned to the data type.
-This means that a `Float32Array` must be stored in memory such that its data begins on a byte multiple of four since each `float` contains four bytes.
+For example, a `Float32Array` must be stored in memory such that its data begins on a byte multiple of four since each `float` contains four bytes.
 The data types used in 3D Tiles have a maximum length of four bytes, so padding to a multiple of four will work for all cases, since smaller types with lengths of one and two will also be byte-aligned.

 If the string generated from the JSON header has a length that is not a multiple of four, it should be padded with space characters in order to ensure that the binary body is byte-aligned.